ietf/tao/Tao.md

 As volunteer cat-herders, a chair's first job is to determine the WG consensus goals and milestones, keeping the charter up to date.
 Next, often with the help of WG secretaries or document editors, the chair must manage WG discussion, both on the list and by scheduling meetings when appropriate.
 Sometimes discussions get stuck on contentious points and the chair may need to steer people toward productive interaction and then declare when rough consensus has been met and the discussion is over.
 Sometimes chairs also manage interactions with non-WG participants or the IESG, especially when a WG document approaches publication.
 Chairs have responsibility for the technical and non-technical quality of WG output.
 As you can imagine given the mix of secretarial, interpersonal, and technical demands, some Working Group chairs are much better at their jobs than others.

-WG chairs are strongly advised to go to the WG leadership training that usually happens on the Sunday preceding the IETF meeting.
-There is also usually a WG chairs lunch mid-week during the meeting where chair-specific topics are presented and discussed.
-If you're interested in what they hear there, take a look at the slides at [https://trac.ietf.org/trac/edu].
+WG chairs are advised to participate in the WG chairs lunch mid-week during the meeting where chair-specific topics are presented and discussed.
+Slides of the previous versions of this session can be found in the datatracker.

 4.2 Getting Things Done in a Working Group